 Providers must complete and submit an attestation form to AHCCCS.
-This attestation form is available here: AHCCCS ARP Provider Attestation
+This attestation form is specific to FFS providers and must be completed in order to receive payment.
+The attestation form is available here: AHCCCS FFS ARP Provider Attestation 2023.

 A17: What happens if I do not submit an attestation?